squeek502/ryanliptak.com/posts/rampsliding-engine-quirk.md

 ![](https://picsum.photos/500/300)

-The obvious assumption would be that this is an intentional feature that uses the slope of the surface to determine if it can be slid along, but that is not the case.
+The obvious assumption would be that this is an intentional feature that uses things like the slope of the surface and the player's velocity to determine when a player is rampsliding, but that is not the case.
 In fact, in the same way that bunnyhopping was likely an unintentional quirk of the 'air acceleration' code, rampsliding was likely an unintentional quirk of the 'categorize position' code.

 In [Quake's `PM_CatagorizePosition` \[sic\] function, we see the following code](https://github.com/id-Software/Quake/blob/bf4ac424ce754894ac8f1dae6a3981954bc9852d/QW/client/pmove.c#L587-L590):